vmigunov/Shell_with_Python/README.md

 08.03.2025 18:05 Created project, added main.py.
 Just waiting to user input
 08.03.2025 18:10 Added command "help" handler
 08.03.2025 18:20 Added command "echo" handler
+08.03.2025 18:35 Refactoring.
+Key changes:
+Command Dictionary: Added a dictionary (commands) to map command names to their corresponding functions (lambdas).
+This makes it easy to add new commands without modifying the main logic.
+Simplified Command Handling: Each command is associated with a lambda function that executes the desired behavior.